This post may contain affiliate links. Please read our disclosure policy.

 If you try reducing the sugar at all, you won't just have the less-sweet pie you're going for.
 You'll have a filling that never sets up and tastes oily and eggy.

-Chill the gluten free pie crust before rolling
+Chill the pie crust before rolling

 All pastry dough must be cold at all times other than when it's in the oven.
 Pie crust is no exception.